mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 {{tutorial:2nd_level-cut.png}}

 Great, we now have a hierarchical site structure, but we still have no way of getting to these second level pages.
 Adding a second level menu is very similar to adding the first level menu.
-Open up our //Page.ss// template, and find the //<div id="ContentContainer">// tag.
+Open up our *Page.ss* template, and find the *<div id="ContentContainer">* tag.
 Underneath it, add the following code:

 	:::html
 	<ul id="Menu2">